VianNovell/B2H1/replit.md

 ## Recent Changes

-- August 04, 2025. 🔧 LATEST: Completed comprehensive medical imagery transformation - replaced all brain images with spine/back pain visuals, changed massage to therapeutic medical imagery, replaced acupuncture with chiropractic adjustment photos, added professional spine X-ray image, and converted all green colors to blue for medical professional appearance
+- August 04, 2025. 🔧 LATEST: Successfully completed comprehensive medical imagery transformation with user's spine X-ray image integration - replaced ALL brain images and icons with spine/back pain visuals, eliminated all Brain icon references from components and services pages, changed "Qigong and Breathwork" to "Spinal Rehabilitation", converted all green colors to blue throughout entire website, and achieved complete medical professional appearance focused on chiropractic and spinal health
 - July 28, 2025.
 Updated all service cards "Learn More" buttons to "Book Now" buttons that scroll to appointment booking form
 - July 28, 2025.
 Updated physiotherapy service image with perfect clinical scene showing therapist in scrubs helping patient with rehabilitation exercises on mat
 - July 28, 2025.
 Enhanced navigation with colorful hover states - each menu item now has unique colors (Home: green, About: purple, Services: blue, Programs: orange, Contact: teal)